lincolnnguyen18/weespeak/README.md

 - [ ] User can login using Gmail
 - [ ] User can add friends
 - [ ] User can message a friend
-- [ ] User can customize the color for their speech bubbles

 ### Plan
 <img src="https://user-images.githubusercontent.com/61459043/122832058-68d81200-d2b0-11eb-8691-93582a98e261.jpeg">